 -Aubrey Adams, Cluett Johnson & The Blues Blasters – Title may refer to a nickname for Cornel Campbell used by Clement Dodd, according to Campbell.
-2 Solos; 1st is muted trumpet, 2nd is Bobby Gaynair on Tenor Sax.
-Keith Scott says Johnny Moore on trumpet. – Released on 45 in 1961.
+2 Solos; 1st is Muted Trumpet, 2nd is Bobby Gaynair on Tenor Sax and 3rd is Rolando Alphonso on Tenor Sax.
+Keith Scott says Johnny Moore on trumpet.
+Thanks for Roberto Moore for noting 3rd solo. – Released on 45 in 1961.

 3. I’ve Done You Wrong – FC 2089 – Supreme 7” – Dist by “Coxson’s Music Center” – writing credit to “L. Campbell and P. James” Lloyd and Phillip.

 -The Blues Busters- Ballad tempo, Doo Wop Stylee!
 No SOLOS – Roland playing along just behind the singers.
 Roland on outro. – Released on 45 in 1962.

 4. I Love You – FDR 558 – Worldisc 7”